 Addition of features and app performance will be ongoing.

-Tooling to facilitate content creators.
+Tooling to help content creators.

 Tonnes of things I haven't thought of yet…